ravendark/ravendark/README.md

 [![Website](https://img.shields.io/website?label=codeSTACKr.com&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://codestackr.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/ravendark?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=codeSTACKr)

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm currently preparing for a coding bootcamp in January of 2022.

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🔭 I've always been drawn to technology!
+- 🌱 Recently moved to Las Vegas, NV (yes, I love the Desert) 🤣
+- 👯 I was previously in the Tacoma, WA area
+- 🥅 2022 Goals: Finish the bootcamp and find a job in the field by the end of the year(2022)

 ### Connect with me: